How to practice storytelling and organizing with the whole congregation.

 Opening Payments in Court Debt Plans

-• Average two different courts, ~$25 each court, for 2-3 months to get them started (to take holds off their licenses)
+Average two different courts, $25 each court, for 2-3 months to get them started (and to take holds off their license)= $150

 Auto Insurance

-Often folks with bad driving records are required by law to get the more-expensive SR-22 high-risk insurance.
-This can be ~$300 per quarter, to start off their legal driving until their eventual employment and income (and budgeting, with your help!) kicks in.
-Be patient.
+Often, folks with bad driving records are required by law to get the more-expensive SR-22 high-risk insurance.
+This can cost around $300 per quarter.

 First Month’s Rent

 Hopefully your returning friend and you have found some kind of low-rent program, transitional house, recovery home, or other situation.
-Rent can be $500-600/mo.
-Save up for two months’ rent help as they work their early reentry so they don’t have to panic for a job that first month; their first full-time job is piecing their life together. $1,000-1,200
+Rent can be $700-800/mo.
+Save up for two months’ rent – $1,400 - 1,600 – as they work their early reentry so they don’t have to panic about a job that first month.
+Their first full-time job is piecing their new life together.

 There’s Always Something

-Dozens of barriers will appear.
-You can’t plan for them.
-Rather than scramble and try to make another ask a month or two months after release, add $500 to the total now, while people are together and giving.
-Embody God’s generosity.
-It brings peace when panic comes.
+Dozens of barriers appear that you can’t plan for.
+Rather than scramble and try to raise more funds one or two months after release, just add $500 to the total now, while people are together and giving.
+Embody God’s generosity: it brings peace when panic comes.

-If you think your church might balk at this amount—roughly $2,500—invite them instead to wonder how newly-released individuals ever get their driver’s licenses and insurance, pay down legal debt in multiple courts, pay first month’s housing, buy clothing and hygiene, or get to work legally to begin earning minimum wage.
+If you think your church might balk at this amount—roughly $3,000—invite them instead to wonder how newly-released individuals ever get their driver’s licenses and insurance, pay down legal debt in multiple courts, pay first month’s housing, buy clothing and hygiene products, or get to work legally to begin earning minimum wage.
 That dollar amount is a quick glimpse at the size of the stone to roll away.

-How many people go back to prison because of these costs?
+Also encourage them to wonder: how many people go back to prison when they’re unable to pay these costs all on their own, starting over with nothing?
 Not only can your congregation pool together this amount as you invite them in, but rallying to raise this amount is how we wake communities up to see how heavy the barriers are!

-Remind the church that you aren’t handing the cash over, but your team will be accompanying your friend through this gauntlet of offices, armed with a community of Christ’s collection of financial support (a check, a church debit card to swipe) at those intimidating desks.
+Remind the church that you aren’t handing the cash over to your releasing friend, rather your team will be accompanying your friend through the gauntlet of offices and appointments, armed with a community of Christ’s collection of financial support (a check, cash, a church debit card to swipe) at those intimidating desks.
 Their shared giving will become a talisman of forgiveness—erasing the barriers and burdens of sin and death.

 6. WELCOME HOME BASKET